trevorwhitney/react-validations-tutorial/README.md

 ## Getting Started

+This has been tested against npm version 3.3.5 and node version 4.1.1.

 1. Clone the repo and cd into the cloned directory
 1. `npm run setup`
 1. `npm start`